 Other Types of Sound That a Turtle Make

 A turtle not only produces a hissing sound.
 It also generates gurgling noises and clicking sounds.
 However, not all turtles will cause these two sound types.

 - Gurgling noise: If a turtle is facing lower respiratory tract diseases, you will see it gurgling.
 When you observe gurgling noises along with foamy mucus discharge, it is high time you contact the turtle vet ASAP.
 Otherwise, you might lose the turtle forever.

-- Clicking sound: The clicking sound is made mostly by the aquatic turtles and tortoises.
+- Clicking sound: The clicking sound is made mostly by aquatic turtles and tortoises.
 When the aquatic species come out of the water, it generates a clicking sound.
 The frequent clicking sound production might be a sign that the pH level or temperature isn’t right.

-You now clearly know why do turtles hiss.
+You now clearly know why turtles hiss.
 Although it is an involuntary act, the reasons are not.
 Hence, you must provide the right temperature and tank conditions for the turtle to keep it happy.
 When it recognizes you and other members at home, it will hiss less.